JiashengAtGitHub/Minimum-Snap-Trajectory-Generation-of-the-Quadrotor/README.md

 ### 2.4 How do you know the initial condition up to 4th derivative of position in reality?
-One simple answer is to make the initial state in hover state, which is what I suggested.
+One simple answer is to make the initial state in hover state, which is what I suggest.
 In this way we all know, without any calculation, the 1st, 2nd, 3rd, 4th derivative are all zero.
 But what if the initial condition is somenthing else or like a random value?

 Well before I talk about it please let me make one point clear in case anyone has no idea about the correlation between refernece and their correlated parameters:
 * The position's 0th derivative is position.
 (Sounds stupid:sweat_smile:)